SmingHub/Sming/Sming/Libraries/Rbpf/README.md

 event.

-The virtual machine architecture is standardized in the Linux kernel, with the RIOT implementation following the ISA[ISA] defined for Linux.
+The virtual machine architecture is standardized in the Linux kernel, with the RIOT implementation following the [ISA](https://github.com/iovisor/bpf-docs/blob/master/eBPF.md) defined for Linux.

 ### Security